-There was a reduction of €66k income in fundraising events year on year.
-This is due to the fact that the Queen of Hearts event was not held in 2018, which brought in Income of €71k and a surplus of €55k.
+There was an increase of €37k income in fundraising events year on year.
+This is due to the DOCTRID conference which was held in 2019 and brought in €15k along with our regular events achieving better results than the previous year.